spectrochempy/spectrochempy/docs/devguide/codespec_adding_reader.rst

         labels=([acqdate], [filename]),
     )
 - Use whenever possible appropriate units for the data and the coordinates (see userguide/units/units.html).
 - The NDDataset ``description`` should at least mention the type of file from which the data have been imported, e.g.:

 .. sourcecode:: python

     dataset.description = kwargs.get("description", "Dataset from spc file.\n")

-and whenever possible the information related to the instrument, acquisition, parameters, etc...
+and whenever possible the information related to the instrument, acquisition parameters, etc...

 4. Polish your code and make the Pull Requests
 ==============================================

 see: :ref:`Contributing to the code <_contributing_codebase>`

-Note that in order that the PR to ``spectrochempy` can be properly handled by Workflow, a **a new release of **spectrochempy_data** with the new sample files must be done, else the automated tests will fail as these files will not be found.
+Note that in order that the PR to ``spectrochempy` can be properly handled by Workflow, a new release of **spectrochempy_data** with the new sample files must be done, else the automated tests will fail as these files will not be found.